NoTests/SharedSequence.kt/README.md

 2. Driver's `switchMap` lambda must return another shared sequence which means that the returning value is safe.
 To make it more explicit we call it `switchMapDriver`, meaning that its lambda returns a `Driver` (as opposed to `switchMapSignal` which returns a `Signal`)
-3. We know that the driver observes on a main thread, no need to specify it explicitly.
+3. We know that the driver observes on the main thread, no need to specify it explicitly.
 Note that the `subscribe` method is renamed to `drive`.
 In this way, when you see an observable with a `drive` method that compiles, you know that all the properties are satisfied.